Susana Dosamantes

-María del Perpetuo Socorro Guadalupe Susana Rul Riestra (9 January 1948 – 2 July 2022), known professionally as Susana Dosamantes ([suˈsana ðosaˈmantes]), was a Mexican actress.
+María del Perpetuo Socorro Guadalupe Susana Dosamantes Rul Riestra (9 January 1948 – 2 July 2022), known professionally as Susana Dosamantes ([suˈsana ðosaˈmantes]), was a Mexican actress.
 She won the 1990 TVyNovelas Best Antagonist Actress award for her role in the 1989 telenovela, Morir para vivir.

 From 1968 onwards, she worked in around 50 movies and television series, including a number of Spanish-language soap operas.
 She starred in the films Rio Lobo, Day of the Assassin and Hit Man, and also starred in the hit telenovelas Eva Luna, Tres veces Ana and Si nos dejan.

 Personal life

-María del Perpetuo Socorro Guadalupe Susana Rul Riestra was born on 9 January 1948 in Guadalajara, Mexico.
-She was the daughter of Mario Rul and María Elena Susana Riestra Alcaraz.
+María del Perpetuo Socorro Guadalupe Susana Dosamantes Rul Riestra was born on 9 January 1948 in Guadalajara, Mexico.
+She was the daughter of Mario Dosamantes Rul and María Elena Susana Riestra Alcaraz.

-She was the mother of Mexican pop diva Paulina Rubio.
+She is the mother of Mexican pop diva Paulina Rubio.

 Death

 Dosamantes died on 2 July 2022 at the age of 74, due to pancreatic cancer.